LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-The average unit price in our invetory is ~4.39.
+The average unit price of an item is ~4.39.

 ![image](https://user-images.githubusercontent.com/60980933/112511759-58b7a180-8d58-11eb-811f-8d6cb852c220.png)